Cinnxmonn/R.me/README.md

 **Backend Deployment :**  <br> I have to admit that the backend deployment was not completed because the frontend was deployed but could not connect to the backend. <br>
 Ajan may run the backend and frontend separately on machines to test the system.
 <br>

 ## Group Member : Check It Off Phase II
 - **Name:** Nawapon Somruang
 - **Student ID:** 662115027
+<br>

 ## Check it off Anti-Fake News System Phase 2.
-<br>
-**Local Testing:**
-Teachers may download the project files from [this Google Drive folder](https://drive.google.com/drive/folders/1kmDnCV_U07wUAyrRj72mjnnJTvCtjANi?usp=sharing), then run the frontend and backend separately on their machines:
+**Local Testing:** Teachers may download the project files from , then run the frontend and backend separately on machines:
 <br>
 **Run Frontend:**
 ```bash